FixedEffects/InteractiveFixedEffectModels.jl/README.md

 The estimate are obtained by solving the following optimization problem
 <img src="img/minimization.png" alt="minimization"  width = "1079" height = "162">

-Compared to traditional factor models:
+Traditional estimation of factor models  requires a matrix N x T and that the set of regressors is null or equals a set of id or time dummies.
+In contrast,

-- Typical estimation of factor models requires a matrix N x T. In contrast, this package estimates factor models on "long" datasets, where each row represents an outcome for a pair id x time.
+- This package estimates factor models on "long" datasets, where each row represents an outcome for a pair id x time.
 In particular, there may be zero or more than one observed outcome per pair.
 This allows to fit factor models on severely unbalanced panels (as in the Netflix problem).
--  Typical estimation of factor models requires that X is null or equals a set of id or time dummies.
-In contrast, X can be any set of regressors.
+-  X can be any set of regressors.
 Estimation of this general model is described in Bai (2009).